BMW S14

-The BMW S14 is a DOHC four-cylinder petrol engine which was used in the E30 M3, E30 320iS, and E36 320i Super Touring.
-It is based on the BMW M10 block and the cylinder head from the six-cylinder BMW S38 with two cylinders removed.
+The BMW S14 is a DOHC four-cylinder petrol engine which was used in the E30 M3, E30 320iS, and E36 318i Super Touring.
+It is based on the BMW M10 block and what is essentially a shortened BMW S38 cylinder head.
 The direct successor to the S14 was the S42 based on the M42 engine.
 The S42 was a racing engine installed in the E36 320i for the German Super Tourenwagen Cup.
 There is no direct successor to the S14 for production BMWs, since the following generation of M3 is powered by the BMW S50 six-cylinder engine.

 Two separate throttle bodies are used, each incorporating two throttle butterfly plates.

 Versions

 S14B20

 This version was only sold in Portugal and Italy.
 It has a displacement reduced to 1990 cc by shortening the stroke to 72.6 mm.